 Why J.P.
 Morgan?

-Which skills did you gain during your internship that will make you a good fit for this role?
+Which skills did you gain during your internship or past investment banking experience that will make you a good fit for this role?

 Can you tell us about a time you've acted as a leader?